 Risks of abdominal obesity

-With PCOS, excess weight is more likely to be concentrated around your abdominal (stomach) area.
+With PCOS, excess weight is more likely to be stored around your belly (abdomen).

 Abdominal obesity is associated with: